-Founders, who have lived and breathed every aspect of their business from day one, know the value of working closely with their team; creating that close-knit community and family feel, and an inclusive culture which makes everyone feel they have a stake in and a direct impact on the business.
+Founders, having lived and breathed every aspect of their business from day one, know the importance of working closely with their team and creating an inclusive culture that makes everyone feel valued.

-But how do you retain that spirit of a start-up, as you take on a more strategic focus to scale up at pace, grow your team and introduce new talent to move your business to the next level?
-In this article we look at 5 key areas of focus for business owners facing that challenge.
+But how do you keep that spirit of a start-up as you scale up and move your business to the next level?
+We look at five key areas of focus for business owners facing that challenge.

 1. Lead by example

-It’s no surprise that people work best when they’re motivated by their leaders, so displaying behaviours you’d like your teams to mirror is vital.
-As the saying goes “lead by example”.
+People work best when they’re motivated by their leaders, so displaying behaviours you’d like your teams to mirror is vital.
+As the saying goes, “lead by example”.